The official name of Vietnam is the Socialist Republic of Vietnam.

 Vietnam shares a land border with China to the north, Cambodia and Laos to the west.

-The capital city of Vietnam is Hanoi, with an estimated population of just under 6.5 million it is the second largest city in Vietnam.
-The largest city is Ho Chi Minh City which had a population of just under 7.5 million in 2010.
+The capital city of Vietnam is Hanoi.
+With a population over 8 million it is the second largest city in Vietnam.
+The largest city is Ho Chi Minh City, which has a population over 9 million.

 France gained control of Vietnam in 1890, with Japan briefly taking the nation during World War II.
 In 1945, Ho Chi Minh, the leader of the Vietnamese Communist Party, declared Vietnam an independent country.
 After fighting between the French and communist Vietnam ended in 1954 the communist North and non-communist South were separated.

 1957 to 1975 saw war between North and South Vietnam.
 Countries including the United States, Russia, and China, became involved.
 The country was reunified under a communist regime.
 The 1990's saw economic progress as a free-market system and trade with the West began again.

 The currency of Vietnam is called the dong.

 Traditional culture of Vietnam involves focusing on humanity (nhân nghia) and harmony (hòa), with family and the community valued highly.